 Elijah, John Murphy and Carter Tarrant worked to organize an Emancipation Society called the Friends of Humanity.
-With eleven preachers and nineteen other messengers who left their churches, they formed a new church association, called the Licking-Locust Association, which quickly grew to nine new churches, aggregating 190 members in central Kentucky.
+With eleven other preachers and nineteen other messengers who left their churches, they formed a new church association, called the Licking-Locust Association, which quickly grew to nine new churches, aggregating 190 members in central Kentucky.
 The Friends of Humanity policy advocated not only the call for immediate abolition but also, non-fellowship with any slaveholders within their own congregations.
-Influenced by the Second Great Awakening and postmillenialism's faith in the ability for human improvement and advancement, these men optimistically saw themselves as carrying forward divine mandates to better American society.
+Influenced by the Second Great Awakening and postmillennialism's faith in the ability for human improvement and advancement, these men optimistically saw themselves as carrying forward divine mandates to better American society.

-The September following, the emancipators met, and reduced their fraternity into an organized body, under the name of "The Baptized Licking-Locust Association, Friends to Humanity."
+The September following, the emancipators met, and established their fraternity into an organized body, under the name of "The Baptized Licking-Locust Association, Friends to Humanity."
 The Association received its name from that of a church called Licking-Locust, was considered a mother establishment to the emancipating interest in Kentucky.

 Is there any case in which persons holding slaves may be admitted to membership into a church of Christ?
 Answer.
 No; except in the following: 1st.
 In the case of a person holding young slaves, and recording a deed of their emancipation at such an age as the church to which they offer may agree to.
 2nd.
 In the case of persons who have purchased in their ignorance, and are willing that the church shall say when the slaves or slave shall be free.
 3rd.
 In the case of women, whose husbands are opposed to emancipation.
 4th.
 In the case of a widow, who has it not in her power to liberate them.
 5th In the case of idiots, old age, or any debility of body that prevents such slave from procuring a sufficient support; and some other cases, which we would wish the churches to be at liberty to judge of, agreeably to the principles of humanity.

-The 6th query was, Shall members in union with us be at liberty in any case to purchase slaves?
-Answer.
-No, except it be with a view to ransom them from perpetual slavery, in such a way as the church may approve of.
-The last query which we shall notice, was, Have our ideas of slavery occasioned any alteration in our view, of the doctrine of the gospel?
-Answer.
-No. In the fall of 1808, the Lincolns moved to the Sinking Spring Farm on Nolin Creek about three miles from Hodgenville.
+On June 12th, 1806, a young couple is married; presiding over the ceremony was a Baptist Preacher, Reverend Jesse Head.
+The couple had moved to a cabin near Elizabethtown where Thomas worked as a carpenter making cabinets, door frames, even coffins.
+Thomas and his wife Nancy joined the Little Mount Separate Baptist Church.
+A daughter, Sarah, was born to the couple on February 10, 1807.
+That fall, Thomas and Nancy Lincoln’s church was united as one of the churches of Baptist Licking-Locust Association.
+In the fall of 1808, the Lincolns moved to the Sinking Spring Farm on Nolin Creek about three miles from Hodgenville.
 There, on the morning of Sunday, February 12, 1809, Nancy gave birth to a boy.
 He was born on a bed of poles covered with corn husks.
 Peggy Walters, a neighbor who was only 20 years old, assisted with the birth and said "Nancy had about as hard a time as most women, I reckon, easier than some and maybe harder than a few.
 It came along kind of slow, but everything was regular and all right.
 The baby was born just about sunup on Sunday morning."
 The boy is named Abraham after his paternal grandfather who had been killed by an Indian attack on his farm in 1786.